cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Finally, hash\_to\_base sets the input to HKDF to H(msg) rather than to msg.
-This ensures that the use of HKDF in hash\_to\_base is indifferentiable from a random oracle (see {{LBB19}}, Appx.
-A.2).
+This ensures that the use of HKDF in hash\_to\_base is indifferentiable from a random oracle (see {{LBB19}}, Lemma 8 and {{DRST12}}, Theorems 4.3 and 4.4).
-(In particular, as long as the output length of H is greater than 48 bits---which will always be true in practice---the inputs to HKDF-Extract and HKDF-Expand are guaranteed to be disjoint, since they are of different lengths.)
+(In particular, as long as the output length of H is greater than 48 bits---which will always be true in practice---the inputs to the HMAC invocations inside HKDF-Extract and HKDF-Expand are guaranteed to be disjoint, since they are of different lengths.)

 {{domain-separation}} discusses requirements for domain separation and recommendations for choosing domain separation tags.
 The hash\_to\_curve